Particular/docs.particular.net/nservicebus/ravendb/index.md

 DANGER: This is a potentially dangerous feature that can result in multiple instances of saga being created instead of one in cases of high contention.

-#### Transaction recovery storage
+#### Distributed Transaction Coordinator settings

-The RavenDB client requires a method of storing DTC transaction recovery information in the case of process faults.
+The RavenDB client requires a unique Guid to identify it to the Distributed Transaction Coordinator, and a method of storing DTC transaction recovery information in the case of process faults.
 By default, NServiceBus uses `IsolatedStorageTransactionRecoveryStorage` as its transaction recovery storage.
 Under certain high-load situations, this has been known to result in a `TransactionAbortedException` or `IsolatedStorageException`.
-If these exceptions occur change to use [`LocalDirectoryTransactionRecoveryStorage`](http://ravendb.net/docs/search/latest/csharp?searchTerm=LocalDirectoryTransactionRecoveryStorage).

-The default `TransactionRecoveryStorage` can be changed as shown in the following example.

-snippet:ConfiguringTransactionRecoveryStorage
+In order to set DTC settings that are safe for production use, refer to [Setting RavenDB DTC settings manually](manual-dtc-settings.md).

 ## NServiceBus 3 and NServiceBus 4